KKXWaweru/IntelliTour_Conversational_Tourism_Chatbot_Project/IntelliTour_Conversational_Tourism_Chatbot/README.md

 ## Overview
 **IntelliTour** is a fully functional Python project demonstrating the assistive capability of intelligent machine learning models in the Tourism industry.

 This project utilizes **WhatsApp** as the interaction point between users and the model.
-It leverages **Natural Language Processing** (NLP) powered by OpenAI's GPT-4 to guide users in planning trips, discovering destinations, and receiving tailored suggestions based on their preferences and past interactions.
+It leverages **Natural Language Processing** (NLP) powered by OpenAI's GPT-3.5 Turbo to guide users in planning trips, discovering destinations, and receiving tailored suggestions based on their preferences and past interactions.

 ## Key Features